JiGuroLGC/Listen_Carefully/README.md

 ## Introduce

-**Listen_Carefully** is an offline and free white noise player , help people fall asleep quickly , but it currently only supports Chinese .
+**Listen_Carefully** is an offline and free white noise player , help people fall asleep quickly , but it currently only supports a few languages .

+## Interface Preview

+If you want to conveniently and quickly preview the interface of **Listen_Carefully** , please visit the following website : https://jigurolgc.github.io/Listen_Carefully

 ##  Development Background